c1au6i0/covid19census/README.md

 population metrics (age, sex, prevalence of chronic conditions, income indexes, access to health services and many others).

-*Note that the package has not been made by, and is not part of the covid19.cesus.gov website.*
+*Note that the package has not been made by and is not part of the covid19.census.gov website.*

 ## Installation